-Traveling with family is best viewed through the moments, not as good and bad days.
-We took our little women on their longest road trip to date – an 8+ hour drive – to Acadia National Park on the coast of Maine.
+Traveling with family is best viewed by looking at individual moments, not as good days and bad days.
+We took our little women on their longest road trip to date, an 8+ hour drive, to Acadia National Park on the coast of Maine.

-The trip was intense in one moment, then hilarious, then heart-stopping gorgeous.
-This experience was similar to much of my life.
-I found myself full of joy and reverence for natural world and my family.
-Then I would wonder what the hell was I thinking planning a camping trip that would have me freezing in a tent perched on a platform by the water with three girls who refuse to pee in a port-a-potty when the nearest bathroom a 1/4 mile away?
+The trip was intense in one moment, then hilarious, then heart-stopping and gorgeous.
+In one moment, I found myself full of joy and reverence for natural world and my family.
+In the next I found myself wondering what the hell was I thinking planning a camping trip that would have me freezing in a tent perched on a platform by the water with three girls who refuse to pee in a port-a-potty when the nearest bathroom a 1/4 mile away?

 I had blisters on my feet from my new L.L.
 Bean’s in less than 24 hours from – no, not hiking the most amazing trails overlooking the Atlantic – but from the uphill walk to the bathroom.